 Donors Participate in a vibrant intellectual community that seeks to address and provide clarity on the perplexing social and spiritual questions of our times.

 Gutenberg students are not the only ones seeking to make sense of their lives.
-Donating to Gutenberg College helps to preserve a safe haven for people from all ages and perspectives to engage in the difficult process of seeking what is true.
+Donating to Gutenberg College helps to preserve a safe haven for people of all ages and perspectives to engage in the difficult process of seeking what is true.
 The gift of clarity can be one of the most important gifts we can bestow.
-Gutenberg values open respectful inquiry where every question is allowed and taken seriously.
-At the same time we are committed to the biblical worldview to inform our thinking about complex issues.
+Gutenberg values open, respectful inquiry where every question is allowed and taken seriously.
+At the same time, we rely on a biblical worldview to inform our thinking about complex issues.
 The mutual exchange of ideas in such a community clarifies and deepens the understanding of tutors and the community alike.
 Your gifts provide Gutenberg the opportunity to provide you and others a forum of community classes, institutes, workshops, and research into the critical social, philosophical, and theological issues of our times.

 Donations support Gutenberg College in essential ways both big and small.
-These are some of the ongoing needs your gift will help to fill.
+These are some of the ongoing needs your gift will help to address.